 During contact events

 - I Just Got a New Tattoo, When Can I go Swimming and Get My Tattoo Wet?

 If you've recently gotten your tattoo inked and want to know if and when you can get your tattoo wet, you need to read this before you go anywhere near water.

 On the journey home from your tattoo session

-Your tattoo artist should wrap your fresh tattoo with cling film before you leave the studio.
-Laws in many countries specify that a freshly completed tattoo must be covered entirely with a sterile bandage that is securely taped down with medical adhesive (tape).
+Your tattoo artist should wrap your fresh tattoo with protective tattoo film or cling film before you leave the studio.
+Laws in many countries specify that a freshly completed tattoo must be covered entirely with a sterile bandage that is securely adhered with medical adhesive (tape).

 Whilst in bed, during sleep

 When you are asleep.
 While you are sleeping you might lay on your tattoo, or let the bed linen lay on your tattoo.
 This is an opportunity for bacteria, dust, or fluff to enter the new tattoo, possibly causing an infection.

 Wrapping your tattoo will also protect it from being accidentally scratched while you're asleep.